Graduate Opening for Fall 2023

 The Assistant Director is involved in all aspects of writing center administration and serves on a leadership team that includes two faculty members, a program coordinator, and another graduate Assistant Director.
-Duties include recruiting, training, and mentoring writing tutors; managing selected in-house projects and interdepartmental partnerships (with FYE, FYW, CAP, and more); leading workshops; conducting research; and handling other duties as assigned by the faculty directors.
+Duties include recruiting, training, and mentoring writing tutors; managing selected in-house projects and interdepartmental partnerships; leading workshops; conducting research; and handling other duties as assigned by the faculty directors.
 While the position is mainly administrative, it also involves one-on-one tutoring.
 Successful candidates must be capable and creative project managers who are committed to undergraduate teaching, peer education, writing across the curriculum, cross-disciplinary collaboration, diversity, and equity.
+Experience with writing centers, writing instruction, and peer learning programs preferred.
 Our assistantships offer rich apprenticeships in academic program administration.

 Commitment to Diversity, Inclusion and a Respectful Workplace